Sparse Anomaly Detection Across Referentials: A Rank-Based Higher Criticism Approach: Discussion

 Our main result requires an upper bound on the number of observations per subject as $t = o(n)$.
 As discussed in Section~\ref{sec:analytic_calpow}, overcoming this upper bound is challenging since it requires an even sharper understanding of the nominal rank distribution under the presence of anomalies.
 We conjecture this upper bound is an artifact of the proof, however, and not indicative of potential asymptotic power deterioration when $t$ grows large.
 This conjecture is in line with exploratory simulation results which we include in Figure~\ref{fig:streamlengths} in Appendix~\ref{app:streamlengths}.

+In the presentation of our asymptotic power results, we have not assumed that all referentials are affected in the presence of anomalies.
+Instead the (averaged) quantities in Definition~\ref{def:rank_trans_char} must be sufficiently large --- which is a result of basing our test on subject rank means --- and this is also possible when a fraction of referentials are unaffected.
+Nevertheless, when only a small fraction of referentials are affected (placing the setting closer to that of detecting a sparse submatrix akin to \cite{Butucea2013, Ma2015, Arias-Castro2017a}), a test based on quantities other than subject rank means (e.g. subject rank quantiles) may perform much better and this is an interesting area for future research.
+An approach based on scan statistics is discussed in \cite{Arias-Castro2017a}.

+For the proof of the results of Theorem~\ref{th:rank_hc_test}, it was not needed to explicitly derive the limiting null distribution of the rank-based higher criticism statistic in~\eqref{eq:def_rank_HC}.
+While its null distribution can be approximated for any sample size through Monte-Carlo sampling, exploring the limiting distribution of the statistic may be an interesting avenue for future research, which must carefully account for dependencies induced by the ranks.
+For the classical higher criticism statistic introduced in \cite{Donoho2004} this has been discussed in \cite{Gontscharuk2015}.

 Our methodology is based on the higher criticism statistic.
 It might be fruitful to explore the use of other statistics such as those proposed by \cite{Berk1979} --- which \cite{moscovich2016exact} apply to the homoscedastic version of normal testing problem~\eqref{hyp:norm} --- or \cite{Stepanova2014}, but when observation ranks are used.

 Another direction, already discussed in Section~\ref{sec:application} is related to identification of anomalous subjects based on the rank $p$-values.
 Depending on the context it may be more appropriate to control the false discovery rate \citep{benjamini1995} instead of the more stringent family wise error rate in such problems --- which the higher criticism already allows to control.
 Dependencies induced by the ranks should be accounted for, and since the joint null distribution of the collection of subject $p$-values is known after rank-transform, an approach exploiting this knowledge is likely more powerful than general methods that can deal with dependencies such as that of \cite{benjamini2001}.